aradzie/keybr.com-corpus/raw/README.txt

 This directory contains raw word occurrence dictionaries obtained by scanning different corpora.
-These dictionaries require heavy pos-processing and censoring.
+These dictionaries require pos-processing and censoring.